 Advanced Driver Improvement Courses in Florida

 Drivers with multiple traffic violations may be required to take an advanced driver improvement course.
 This course is required for habitual traffic offenders or by court order.
-It is also required if your Florida driver's license was suspended for accumulating too many points.
-In Florida, if you earn 12 points in 12 months, your license will be suspended for 30 days, earn 18 points within 18 months, you will be suspended for 3 months, and earn 24 points within 36 months, you will have a one year suspension.
+It is also required if your Florida driver’s license was suspended for accumulating too many points.
+If you earn 12 points in 12 months in Florida, your license will be suspended for 30 days, earn 18 points within 18 months, you will be suspended for 3 months, and earn 24 points within 36 months, you will have a one-year suspension.
 This is, of course, in addition to the driver improvement course.

 3-in-3 Driver Change Course

 Another course required by Florida state law is the 3-in-3 driver change course.
 This course is reserved for drivers who have had three crashes in three years.
-In order to avoid having your driver's license canceled, you will be required to complete a 12 hour 3-in-3 Crash Course or an advanced driver improvement course.
-You will also receive four hours of behind the wheel training, and must pass the extended road test with a Florida driver's license examiner.
+To avoid having your driver’s license canceled, you will be required to complete a 12 hour 3-in-3 Crash Course or an advanced driver improvement course.
+You will also receive four hours of behind the wheel training and must pass the extended road test with a Florida driver’s license examiner.

 Florida Driver Improvement Course Eligibility

 For most drivers in Florida, there is no problem being qualified to take a driver improvement course.
-Driver improvement courses are available to any driver who is charged with a traffic violation that would result in points.
+Driver improvement courses are available to any driver charged with a traffic violation that would result in points.
 However, exceptions exist that can keep drivers from taking advantage of this benefit.
-Restrictions include:
+Check with the Florida HSMV Restrictions include:

 - traffic offenses that are considered criminal violations

-It's important to verify with with court that you are eligible to complete a driver improvement course before enrolling.
-By doing so, you'll ensure that you can get credit for your course and avoid points and insurance penalties.
+It’s important to verify that you are eligible to complete a driver improvement course before enrolling with the court.
+By doing so, you’ll ensure that you can get credit for your course and avoid points and insurance penalties.

 Florida Traffic Ticket Dismissal with Defensive Driving

-Enrolling in a basic driver improvement course is simple for those who are choosing an elective defensive driving option to avoid driver's license points.
-Within 30 days of receiving a traffic violation, you must inform the Clerk of Court in the county where you received the citation that you want to attend the driver improvement course.
+Enrolling in a basic driver improvement course is simple for choosing an elective defensive driving option to avoid driver’s license points.
+Within 30 days of receiving a traffic violation, you must inform the Clerk of Court in the county where you received the citation to attend the driver improvement course.
 Elections will not be accepted after the initial 30 days after the citation.

-Drivers who elect to attend a driver improvement course and pay the civil fine, but fail to attend to present the completion certificate to the clerk's office will be adjudicated guilty.
-You will be required to pay the clerk the amount that was deducted due to the course election, as well as a processing fee and late fee.
+Drivers who elect to attend a driver improvement course and pay the civil fine but fail to attend to present the completion certificate to the clerk’s office will be adjudicated guilty.
+You will be required to pay the clerk the amount that was deducted due to the course election and a processing fee and late fee.
 Points will be assessed to your driving record, and you may experience higher car insurance premiums as a result.

 Defensive Driving Courses Available in Florida

 Completing the basic driver improvement course will teach you about important topics in safe driving.
-You'll sharpen your driving skills, get an update on traffic laws in the state of Florida.
+You’ll sharpen your driving skills, get an update on traffic laws in the state of Florida.
 Basic driver improvement courses are four hours long.
-They may be offered in a single day, or in one or more sessions.
-Courses are available both in person and online.
+They may be offered in a single day or one or more sessions.
+Courses are available both in-person and online.
 Course curriculum includes instruction on:

 - driving techniques for crash avoidance